 Slow Switch.
 The most successful slow transition method to a raw food diet is to begin switching your dog to a quality canned food.
 This can be done all at once or by mixing in the canned food with their dry food and gradually increasing the canned food content and decreasing the kibble.
 Try to eliminate the dry food as quickly as possible and begin mixing small amounts of raw food into the canned food.
 You may find your dog may need anywhere from 3 days to 2 weeks to make the full transition, depending on age, weight and activity level.
 If you are noticing loose stools early in the process, cut back on the amount of raw food being fed and increase it at a slower rate.

 Another transition method is to switch directly from kibble by offering one meal of raw food followed by one meal of kibble, and gradually reducing the number of kibble meals.
 Because of the difference in digestive times between raw and kibble, we do not recommend mixing the two foods.

-Senior Dogs.
-For older dogs that have been fed commercial foods most of their lives, adding a probiotic and digestive enzymes to their new food can help ease the transition to their new diet.
+SENIOR DOGS For older dogs that have been fed commercial foods most of their lives, adding a probiotic and digestive enzymes to their new food can help ease the transition to their new diet.

 Cats are creatures of habit and will often resist changes made in their routine.
 It is natural for kittens to become fixated on the main food they receive during their first year of life.
 In nature this behaviour ensures that the young cat will know what to hunt and eat when the time comes to become independent from their mother.
-However, in a domestic setting it means that reviving your cat’s natural taste preference can therefore be quite a challenge.
+However, in a domestic setting it means that changing your cat’s natural taste preference can be quite a challenge.

 Rapid Switch.
 Many cats, especially younger ones, can switch to raw overnight.
 Try to introduce the food to them as a meal and see if they will take to it naturally.